arnaucube/eth-kzg-ceremony-alt/README.md

 - [KZG10-Ceremony-audit-report.pdf, section *3.1 Overview of PoT ceremonies*](https://github.com/ethereum/kzg-ceremony/blob/main/KZG10-Ceremony-audit-report.pdf)
 - [*Why and how zkSNARKs work*, by Maksym Petkus](https://arxiv.org/abs/1906.07221v1)

+You can find more info on the logic behind the powers of tau computation & verification in these notes: http://arnaucube.com/blog/powersoftau.html

 ### Usage
 Get the binary from the [releases](https://github.com/arnaucube/eth-kzg-ceremony-alt/releases) (alternative you can compile it from source), and run:
 ```